Pofay/pofay.github.io/_posts/2018-12-10-Reviewing-CQS-and-its-benefits.md

 * Perform IO (Console.print, Console.read, HTTP, MQTT, Database Queries and Transactions)
 * Logging Messages in a File

-The main theme here is that **when you perform a command (side-effecting function) the current state of the system is changed.**
+The main point of the principle is this:

+> **Segregate side-effecting functions from query functions.**

 ### Background - From a Static Type Langauge Perspective